 11.4 Walls incorporating the system will adequately limit the risk of interstitial condensation when they are designed and constructed in accordance with BS 5250 : 2011 (Section 4, and Annexes D and G) and section 11.5 of this Certificate.

-11.5 The water vapour resistance factor (μ) (for the insulation boards) and equivalent air layer thickness (sd) (for the render systems) is shown in Table 5.
+11.5 The water vapour resistance factor (μ) (for the insulation boards) and equivalent air layer thickness (s_d) (for the render systems) is shown in Table 5 of this Certificate.